IAMconsortium/iamc/README.md

 ## Questions / Problems

-In case of questions / problems please contact Jan Dietrich <dietrich@pik-potsdam.de>.
+In case of questions / problems please contact Jan Dietrich <dietrich@pik-potsdam.de> or take a look at the short FAQ below

+## FAQ
+Q: Pdflatex reports an error if I want to generate my output PDF.
+Why?
+A: Please check if the automatic installation of styles is allowed for pdflatex.
+If not the pdf creation process is stopped by un-installed style packages (e.g. packageXY.sty).